Updated 2026-03-30

 Key Differences: Fidelity vs Prudential

 When comparing Fidelity and Prudential, consider their core strengths: Fidelity excels with zero expense ratio index funds (fzrox, fzilx), while Prudential stands out for strong guaranteed income options.
-Both providers offer comprehensive investment options including target-date funds, index funds, and managed accounts.
+Both providers offer a wide range of investment options including target-date funds, index funds, and managed accounts.
 Fidelity's customer service rating is 4.8/5 compared to Prudential's 3.9/5.
 For mobile experience, Fidelity scores 4.7/5 while Prudential scores 3.6/5.

 Which Provider is Right for You?